Page Performance¶

 view.dom_content_loaded |

-number(ns) | Triggered when the pure HTML is fully loaded and parsed without waiting for stylesheets, images, or subframes to complete loading.
-For more details, refer to MDN |
+number(ns) | The DOMContentLoaded event is triggered when the pure HTML is fully loaded and parsed without waiting for stylesheets, images, or subframes to finish loading.
+More details at MDN |

 view.dom_complete |

-number(ns) | When the page and all sub-resources are fully ready.
-For users, this means the loading animation has stopped spinning.
-For more details, refer to MDN |
+number(ns) | The page and all sub-resources are fully ready.
+For users, the loading animation has stopped spinning.
+More details at MDN |

 view.load_event |

-number(ns) | Triggered when the entire page and all dependent resources such as stylesheets and images have completed loading.
-This differs from DOMContentLoaded , which triggers once the page DOM is loaded without waiting for dependent resources.
-For more details, refer to MDN |
+number(ns) | Triggered when the entire page and all dependent resources such as stylesheets and images have finished loading.
+It differs from DOMContentLoaded , which triggers once the page DOM is loaded without waiting for dependent resources.
+More details at MDN |

-Single-Page Applications (SPA)¶
+About Single Page Applications (SPA)¶

 For single-page applications (SPAs), the RUM browser SDK uses the loading_type

-tag to differentiate between initial_load
+tag to distinguish between initial_load

 and route_change